-Decontamination arrangements demonstrated that the dental team are adhering to current best practice guidance on the decontamination of dental instruments.
+As a result of the assurances received during the inspection, it is determined that the decontamination arrangements demonstrate that the dental team are adhering to current best practice guidance on the decontamination of dental instruments.

 5.2.7 Are arrangements in place to minimise the risk of COVID-19 transmission?